-- MAT 1340 and MAT 1440 are prerequisites for MAT 201, the first math class required for an engineering degree.
-Please see an advisor if you do not need to take MAT 1340 or MAT 1440. - EGG 1050 is an elective.
-Please see an advisor for other classes to meet graduation requirements.
+MAT 1340 and MAT 1440 are prerequisites for MAT 201, the first math class required for an engineering degree.
+Please see an advisor if you do not need to take MAT 1340 or MAT 1440.

 CIVIL ENGINEERING

 Metropolitan State Univeristy of Denver TRANSFER